hammurabi-dev/hammurabiX/joss/paper.md

 # Acknowledgements

-We acknowledge contributions from Theo Steininger and Joe Taylor, and the support from SISSA HPC service and MHPC program.
+We acknowledge technical contributions from Theo Steininger and Joe Taylor, and the support from SISSA HPC service and MHPC program.

 # References